Capernaum: 1st century

 Beginning in the latter half of the 1st century AD, this house displayed markedly different characteristics than the other excavated houses.
 The rough walls of the main room were reworked with care and plastered.
 Furthermore, almost no domestic ceramics are recovered, but lamps and large storage jars abound.
 This suggests that the house was no longer used as a residence but a communal gathering place.
 One explanation suggested for this treatment is that the room was venerated as a religious gathering place, a domus ecclesiae or house church, for the Christian community.
 This suggestion has been critiqued by several scholars, however.
-In particular, where excavators had claimed to find graffiti including the name of Peter, others have found very little legible writing (Strange and Shanks, 1982).
+In particular, where excavators had claimed to find graffiti including the name of Peter, others have found very little legible writing.
 Others have questioned whether the space is actually a room; the paved floor, the large space without supports, and the presence of a cooking space have prompted some to note that these are more consistent with yet another courtyard.